intvnut/homework_answers/average_7_numbers/README.md

-# C: Take 7 Number as Input and Calculate Their Average
+# C: Take 7 Numbers as Input and Calculate Their Average

 I decided it would be best to take advantage of the fact that we know we're receiving 7 inputs to average, while we take the inputs.
 And I won't say